So, You’re Planning a Project…

-At the end of this phase, all of the agreed project deliverables should be completed and accepted by the customer.
+At the end of the execution phase, all agreed project deliverables should be completed and accepted by the customer.

 The closing phase is a critical step in the project management life cycle.
-It signals the official end of the project and provides a period for reflection, wrap-up, and organization of materials.
+It signals the project’s official end and provides a period for reflection, wrap-up, and organization of materials.

 Project managers can:

 - Hand the project off to the client or the team that will be managing the project’s day-to-day operations

 - Perform a post-mortem to discuss and document any learnings from the project